 OverflowException is thrown if the result can not be represented in the result type.

-The following Emit constructor overload can use the conv.ovf.i1 opcode:
+The following Emit method overload can use the conv.ovf.i1 opcode:

 Available since 2.0